Smiley-McSmiles/ovpn-manager/README.md

 > v1.1.9

-> Tested on Fedora 36, Ubuntu 22.04, Arch Linux, and Artix Linux (Runit)
+> Tested on Fedora 36/37, OpenSUSE Tumbleweed, Ubuntu 22.04, Arch Linux, and Artix Linux (Runit, Dinit, and OpenRC)

 ### What is supported:
 - GNU/Linux Systems with